phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

  "tenant": "f8e558d3-585d-4e8c-a1e7-f1714db18835"
 }
 ```
-> NOTE: Yes that information is fake :)
+> NOTE: Of course these service principles are fake :)

 Now create two resource groups.
 One for each Azure Region
 ```